dlindahl/dlindahl.github.com/module_to_gem_extraction.md

 Most StackOverflow solutions only solve for the sub-directories.
 Nothing allowed the ability to include the root module file (i.e. `lib/conductor.rb`)

-1. Clone the monorail application repo
+### Clone the monorail application repo

+Start with a clean copy of your application.
+There is a good chance you're about to mess things up real badly:

     git clone --no-hardlinks git@github.com:jdoe/monorail.git extract_conductor
     cd extract_conductor

-This ensures that you don't mess anything up.

-2. Extract all the folders we care about:
+### Extract all the folders we care about:

+Pull your `lib/` and `spec/models` folders into their own separate branches:

     git filter-branch -f --tag-name-filter cat --subdirectory-filter lib --prune-empty lib-extraction git filter-branch -f --tag-name-filter cat --subdirectory-filter spec/models --prune-empty spec-models-extraction

-This pulls our `lib/` and `spec/models` folders into their own separate branches.
+Repeat as neccessary.

 If you checkout those branches, you'll see that the contents of `lib/` and `spec/models` are now in the root directory of the repo, including some modules that we don't care about.
 Not quite what we want, but it solves the problem of losing our `lib/conductor.rb` file.

-3. Remove unwanted modules
+### Remove unwanted modules

 We now have more than what we want, so let's ditch the modules we aren't extracting: